How to visit the Mekong Delta?Â

 The Mekong Delta has some 30 bird gardens that, from a few kilometres to several hundred hectares, are home to many species.
 They are found in the provinces of Tien Giang, Ben Tre, Vinh Long, Tra Vinh, Dong Thap, Can Tho, An Giang, Ca Mau, Kien Giang...
 What better way to relax than to sneak between the calm arroyos, head held high in the air on the lookout for the movement of the branches, in order to see rare birds.

-Do not forget to make your experience unique at the edge of the Mekong by staying at a homestay in the Chau Doc village, specialized in fish farming.
+Do not forget to make your experience unique at the edge of the Mekong by staying at a homestay in the Chau Doc village, specialised in fish farming.

 Visit the Mekong Delta during the rainy season